Laura’s in the back of a taxi when the alert comes, on her way to Lavender Town to talk to a ghost.

-It’s hard to make out details in the intermittent light and heavy rain, but the kid is definitely wearing a pokeball belt, which means he’s a trainer.
+It’s hard to make out details in the intermittent light and heavy rain, but the kid is definitely wearing a pokeball belt.
+A trainer.
 A real trainer, if he’s out in the storm.
-Seto’s saved… through no effort of his own.
+Seto is saved… through no effort of his own.
 Does he deserve saving?
 He’s a horrible person.
 He just needs to end it.

 Part of him rebels against this thought, suddenly.
 Kill himself?
 Why?
 His mom is gone, he’s finally free to do whatever he wants…

 The flood of guilt that drowns him then is debilitating, and as soon as it passes he starts moving toward the hole in the wall, where the nidoqeen is still raging at something out of sight.
 She’s stretched up as high as she can, one hand clawing at a higher apartment.

 The trainer behind her is close enough that Seto can see they have something in their hand.
 They’re not summoning anything, though… just walking carefully closer.
 What are they doing?

 Trying to capture it, of course.
 Its back is turned… they could just walk right up to it and—

 Its tail suddenly thrashes as it lets out another bellow, arm jerking back and tearing more of the building out with it.
 Vines are wrapped around its arm, something bright yellow latched onto it.
 A weepinbell?
 The nidoqueen tries to pulverize the plant pokemon against the building, and Seto hears someone yelling commands above him.
 There’s someone else in the building!